Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README  Folder/PROJECTREADME.md

 IF the user clicks the "Make a Difference" button without having inputted any information THEN aler the user to fill in the form.

 IF the user types text into an input requesting a number input i.e Long Card Number and clicks the "Make a Difference" button THEN give an error asking for correct formatting.

+**Further Testing**
+I asked my parents and sister to test the site, as well as my mentor and a friend on Slack.

+-

 ## Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).